This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgery to repair breaks in your bones, replace joint replacement hardware.

 What can I do to manage osteolysis and prevent fractures?

 - Keep follow-up appointments.
-You may need to visit your caregiver often if you have had surgery to replace a damaged joint.
-Your caregiver may do x-rays and other tests to check your bones and your implant.
+You may need to visit your healthcare provider often if you have had surgery to replace a damaged joint.
+Your healthcare provider may do x-rays and other tests to check your bones and your implant.
 You will need follow-up appointments to see if your osteolysis is getting worse, even if you have not had surgery.

-- Take medicines as ordered by your caregiver.
-Ask your caregiver for information about the medicines he orders.
+- Take medicines as ordered by your healthcare provider.
+Ask your healthcare provider for information about the medicines he orders.
 You may not be able to take those medicines with certain medicines you already take.

 - Exercise safely.
-Talk to caregivers about the right exercise plan for you.
-Ask your caregiver about exercises and sports you can do safely.
+Talk to healthcare providers about the right exercise plan for you.
+Ask your healthcare provider about exercises and sports you can do safely.
 You may not be able to play contact sports.
 Contact sports increase your risk for broken bones.

 - You feel pain in your chest, back, hips, groin, knees, or legs with sudden movement, or while resting.